SaturdayGenfo/saturdaygenfo.github.io/content/posts/symmetric-gradients.md

 ```

-What follows is a dramatic retelling of our story with jax, the symmetric gradient and how to adapt the results in [^reference] for hessians.
+What follows is a retelling of our story with jax, the symmetric gradient and how to adapt the results in [^reference] for hessians.

 ## The hessian of a strongly convex function